-I am Clinical Director of the medical physics directorate at a large, acute teaching hospital.
+I am Clinical Director of Medical Physics Directorate at a large, acute teaching.
 The department provides a broad range of scientific and technical services to the Trust including medical equipment maintenance, radiation safety services, and scientific support to diagnostic radiology, nuclear medicine and ultrasound, radiotherapy physics, support to the renal dialysis service and research and development.
 At present there are over 60 staff and a budget of approximately £2.2m

 As well as strategic management of the department, I lead on major service developments for the Trust.
-This has included acting as Project Director for the PET imaging project which is bringing a positron emission tomography/computerised tomography (PET/CT) scanner and cyclotron to the Trust to benefit cancer patients across the Strategic Health Authority (SHA).
+This has included acting as Project Director for the PET imaging project which is bring a PET/CT scanner and Cyclotron to the Trust to benefit cancer patients across the SHA.